penn5/LineageOTA/README.md

 $ tree
 .
 ├── lineage-15.0-20171030-NIGHTLY-gts210vewifi.zip # the full ROM zip file
-└── lineage-15.0-20171030-NIGHTLY-gts210vewifi.zip.prop # the ROM build.prop file
+├── lineage-15.0-20171030-NIGHTLY-gts210vewifi.zip.md5sum # the checksum, as a full output from the unix utility md5sum └── lineage-15.0-20171030-NIGHTLY-gts210vewifi.zip.prop # the ROM build.prop file
 ```

 ### What happens if no build.prop file is found

 The Server is able to serve the ZIP file via the API, also when a `build.prop` file is not given, by fetching those missing informations elsewhere ( related always to that ZIP file ).
 Although, as it's a trial way, it may be incorrect so don't rely too much on it.
+It doesn't work.

 I am not sure how much this may help anyway, but this must be used as an extreme fallback scenario where you are not able to provide a `build.prop` for any reason.
 Instead, please always consider to find a way to obtain the prop file, in order to deliver a proper API response.